guilchaves/hk-coursera-frontend-react/week_3/README.md

-### React Router and Single Page applications
+### React Forms, Flow Architecture and Introduction to Redux

-In this week, you will learn about various component types.
-You will learn about React router and its use in designing single page applications.
-You will also learn about single page applications and use React Router to design single page applications.
+In this module you will be introduced to uncontrolled and controlled forms and briefly examine form validation in React applications.
+You will get an overview of the Flux architecture and introduced to Redux as a way of realizing the flux architecture

 <h4>Learning Objectives</h4>

-- Develop a React router based navigation to various views in your React application <br/>
-- Develop a single page application using the React router support <br/>
+- Create uncontrolled React forms <br/>
-- Give examples of various types of React components<br/>
+- Createcontrolled forms and perform form validation <br/>
+- Discuss the features of the Flux architecture<br/>
+- Explain the Redux approach to implementing a variant of the Flow architecture<br/>